ignite/cli/docs/contributing/contributing.md

 ## Using this repo

 - To provide feedback, file an issue and provide abundant details to help us understand how we can make it better.
 - To provide feedback and a fix, you can make a direct contribution.
 This repo is protected since we provide the code and the docs to help you learn.
-If you're not a member or maintainer, fork the repo and then submit a pull request (PR) from your forked repo to master.
+If you're not a member or maintainer, fork the repo and then submit a pull request (PR) from your forked repo to the `develop` branch.
 - Start by creating a draft pull request.
 Create your draft PR early, even if your work is just beginning or incomplete.
 Your draft PR indicates to the community that you're working on something and provides a space for conversations early in the development process.
-Merging is blocked for `Draft` PRs, so it's a safe way to experiment and invite comments.
+Merging is blocked for `Draft` PRs, so they provide a safe place to experiment and invite comments.

 ## Reviewing technical content PRs